Abil-Shrestha/web103_hw1/README.md

 ## Notes

-Having only single package json on the started was confusing.
-Debugging API issue was challenging aswell.
+Having only single package.json on the starter code was confusing.
+I ran into a lot of issues while filtering data and matching location id had to restructure the entire data quite a few time.

 ## License